-同义词和反义词

 3.Gastric or intestinal pain; colic.

-‘seeing your tiny baby suffering with wind and gripe’
+‘seeing your tiny baby suffering with wind and _gripe_ ’

-‘When I brought him home he slept and then he started to cry loudly and I thought he had gripe.’
+‘When I brought him home he slept and then he started to cry loudly and I thought he had _gripe_ .’

 4.Lashings securing a boat in its place on deck or in davits.